 Conference bingo

-Give attendees a lightweight conference game for networking, session engagement, sponsor booths, and event moments.
+Give attendees a lightweight conference game for networking, session engagement, sponsor booths, exhibitor hall visits, QR based play, and prize drawing verification.

 BINGO